devicons/devicon/CONTRIBUTING.md

 <h2 id='example'>Example of Submitting An Icon</h2>
 <p>
-As an example, let's assume you have created the svgs for Redhat and Amazon Web Services logos.
+As an example, let's assume you have created the SVGs for Redhat and Amazon Web Services logos.
 </p>
-<p>For the Redhat svg, you have the "original", "original-wordmark", "plain", and "plain-wordmark" versions. </p>
+<p>For the Redhat SVG, you have the "original", "original-wordmark", "plain", and "plain-wordmark" versions. </p>
-<p>For the Amazon Web Services svgs, you have the "original", "original-wordmark", "plain-wordmark" versions.
+<p>For the Amazon Web Services SVGs, you have the "original", "original-wordmark", "plain-wordmark" versions.
 The "original" version is simple enough to be a "plain" version as well.
 Note that we are not using the acronym AWS.</p>
 <ol>
   <li>
-    Put the svgs for each logo that you have into its own folders in <code>/icons</code>
+    Put the SVGs for each logo that you have into its own folders in <code>/icons</code>
     <ul>
       <li>This means you would create two folders: one for <code>amazonwebservices</code> and one for <code>redhat</code></li>
       <li><b>Note</b>: don't do this in the same commits; we want to have each Icon in its own PR.</li>